 - You've been an executor before and you don't know how you could have done it without the proper legal documents (or you know the hassle when there hasn't been a legal will)

 - You’re likely to become the executor for several family members

 - You’re the first one who’s realized the importance of having an up to date will and want to help your loved ones complete their documents as well

-Savings tip for friends: Instead of everyone purchasing their own individual Premium plan, grab a Bundle of up to 6 plans, and split the cost!
+Savings tip for friends: Instead of everyone purchasing their own individual Premium plan, grab a Family plan of up to 6 plans, and split the cost!

 Friends who sign together, stay together.